History of statistics: Etymology

-Thus, the original principal purpose of Statistik was data to be used by governmental and (often centralized) administrative bodies.
-The collection of data about states and localities continues, largely through national and international statistical services.
-In particular, censuses provide frequently updated information about the population.

-The first book to have 'statistics' in its title was "Contributions to Vital Statistics" (1845) by Francis GP Neison, actuary to the Medical Invalid and General Life Office.

 Origins in probability theory

 Basic forms of statistics have been used since the beginning of civilization.
 Early empires often collated censuses of the population or recorded the trade in various commodities.
-The Han Dynasty and the Roman Empire were some of the first states to extensively gather data on the size of the empire's population, geographical area and wealth.
+The Han dynasty and the Roman Empire were some of the first states to extensively gather data on the size of the empire's population, geographical area and wealth.